So, how to get started with Riverside.fm? This step-by-step approach will guide you through every part of recording the perfect podcast.

 Once you are done recording your show, you can press Stop Recording and remain in the virtual room with your guests without being recorded, or End meeting for all, which will finalize the session.

-Make sure to not close the Chrome browser tab until the uploading process is complete.
+Make sure to not close the Chrome or Edge browser tab until the uploading process is complete.
 You can monitor the uploading process of your own recording on the top left corner, next to where you can retrieve the guest link.
 In addition to this, you can check the uploading status of all participants on the right sidebar, below the participants’ tab.

 The recordings you made can also be found on your Dashboard (shown in the image below).
 Your Dashboard provides an at-a-glance view of your work, and your monthly recording time.
 To access the dashboard, simply navigate to the top right of the screen, click on the round icon, and select Studios.